Have you ever been on a cruise? I am going to be honest, we haven’t.

 Finally, if you have a few days, venture out to Vieques, Puerto Rico’s little sister island.
 As well as having fantastic secluded beaches, hidden at a spot called Mosquito Bay is the most magical phenomenon; a bay that glitters with bio-luminescence.
 You can take kayak tours out on the bay and I promise, it will be one of the most wonderful things you will ever do.

-OK, so Naples itself isn’t the most amazing spot, but it surrounded by some phenomenal places so I really would urge you to take the time to get out and explore.
+OK, so Naples, Italy itself isn’t the most amazing spot, but it surrounded by some phenomenal places so I really would urge you to take the time to get out and explore.

 Around the bay of Naples, you will find Mount Vesuvius.
 This sleeping mound will take you just half an hour to ascend and the views across the bay are superb.
 People do mention the sulphurous smell, but it reminds you that you are scaling a volcano, not just a hill.
 From here you can see the next point of interest, the town it destroyed.

 Finally, just around the headland is the town of Sorrento.
 This is one of the most picturesque spots along the Amalfi coast.
 A town perched on a cliff.
-I spent a week here many moons ago and it still has one of my favourite views in the world looking back towards Vesuvius.
-It is also possible to take a trip to the island of Capri from here, another spectacular spot.
+I spent a week here many moons ago, and a few days here more recently; it still has one of my favourite views in the world looking back towards Mount Vesuvius.
+It is also possible to take a trip to the island of Capri from here, another spectacular, albeit expensive spot.

 I know we need to try a cruise one day, I’m sure we will.
-And if you are taking a ship from any of these places, hopefully you’ll take the time to explore them too.
+If you are taking a ship from any of these places, hopefully you’ll take the time to explore them too.